min2ha/ukwa-site/content/target/29412/index.en.md

   "start_date": "2015-07-28T10:00:00Z"
 }

-# Chwarae Dysgu a Thyfu'n Iach | Play Learn and Grow Healthy

 The Carmarthenshire Play Learn and Grow Healthy project, (based in Ammanford/Carmarthen/Llanelli/Newcastle Emlyn), is a 3-year ‘Healthy Friends’ theme project, working primarily with children aged 7/8 and 10/11 through a ‘buddying’ project, and extending to reach younger children and their families from 2 upwards.
 The project is aimed at raising awareness of the value of physical activity/healthy eating and introduce ideas for ‘buddying’ in a traditionally non-educational environment.' - website.